SiPS’26 Software Optimization Contest

 8. How to Join

-3. Fork the reference repository, experiment, and submit your optimized solution before the deadlines.
+- Fork and Optimize: Fork the reference repository on GitHub, experiment, and submit your optimized solution before the deadlines.

 Good luck, and we look forward to your innovative, energy‑efficient solutions!